benwaldee/benwaldee/README.md

 ### :man_technologist: About Me :
-:wave: I am a Full Stack Software Engineer from Saint Louis.
+:wave: I am a Full Stack Software Engineer from the Midwest.
 - :telescope: I am currently job-searching and working on my full-stack web application Crunchyscroll.

 - :eyes: See Crunchyscroll and my other two full stack websites in my pinned repositories!